oleksandrbezsonov/fakesta/README.md

 NodeJS must be already installed.

-Clone the repository and run the commands for both client and server.
+Clone the repository [https://github.com/oleksandrbezsonov/fakesta.git] and run the commands in terminal for both client and server.
 ```shell
 npm install
 npm start